What is Astrophysics

 A largely research-based area of study, Astrophysics as a career requires aspirants to possess certain skills and qualities which ensure their success in the field.
 Some of these skills are:

-A solid grasp on Mathematics and Science concepts- A major part of an Astrophysicist’s work requires them to solve problems by the use of mathematics as well as scientific methods and rules.
+A solid grasp of Mathematics and Science concepts- A major part of an Astrophysicist’s work requires them to solve problems by the use of mathematics as well as scientific methods and rules.

 Critical thinking- Astrophysicists should be able to use reasoning and logic to determine the weaknesses and strengths of alternative approaches, conclusions or solutions to a problem.

-Decision making and Judgement- These professionals must have strong skills in judgement and decision making when it comes to determining the costs and benefits of potential actions to choose the most appropriate one.
+Decision-making and Judgement- These professionals must have strong skills in judgment and decision-making when it comes to determining the costs and benefits of potential actions to choose the most appropriate one.